YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 design.
 If we know that our design won't run into this issue, we can skip the ``-defer``.

-..
-TODO:: more on why :cmd:ref:`hierarchy` is important
+.. todo:: :cmd:ref:`hierarchy` failure modes

 .. note::